mfrinsko/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-There are a number of missing (NA) values the steps column in the original data set.
+There are a number of missing (NA) values the steps column in the original data set - 2304 to be exact.

 ```r
 length(which(is.na(activity$steps)))